Brooke A. Scelza (Principal Investigator)

 Sean Prall, PhD

 Dr. Prall is a co-Director of the Kunene Rural Health and Demograhy Project, of which he has been a part since 2016.
 He received his PhD from the Indiana University in 2014.
-He brings to the project expertise in reproductive endocrinology and experience collecting physiological data.
-His current interests are in evolutionary and ecological endocrinology and life history theory, with an emphasis on understanding the effects of androgens on health and behavior.
-He is also leading a project looking at trade-offs between maintenance and reproduction, with particular focus on sleep health.
+He brings to the project expertise in reproductive endocrinology and experience collecting physiological and behavioral data.
+He leads our current NSF-funded project on vaccine decision-making in Namibian communities across a rural to urban spectrum.

 Graduate Students

-Renee Hagen (Interests: cultural evolution, reproductive decision-making and human behavioral ecology)
+Renee Hagen (PhD, 2023) Interests: cultural evolution, reproductive decision-making and human behavioral ecology).

-Sally Li (Interests: life history theory, fertility and parental investment)
+Sally Li (MA, 2023) Interests: life history theory, fertility and parental investment